kitschpatrol/docker-gitbox/README.md

 * Add https setup for nginx
 * Add unauthenticated options for git clone over smart-http (currently read and write is authenticated)
-* Add authentication options between client and git-daemon (currently setup as read-only)
-* Possibly look at a centralized identity service to synchronize the two differnt authentication models of nginx and git-daemon.